 This model works in the same way as when advertisers buy ad space on websites.
 Instead of serving random ads to users, you can offer ad space and top listings in different categories to advertisers.
 That will potentially interest your users in the goods and services that they provide.

-This type of promotion uses multiple formats, from an ad banner, native advertising, special sales promotions, discounts, etc. Both sides need to share same values and have similar interests.
-A good example of the brand partnership would be the relationship of GoPro and Red Bull.
+This type of promotion uses multiple formats, from an ad banner, native advertising, special sales promotions, discounts, etc. Both sides need to share the same values and have similar interests.
+A good example of a brand partnership would be the relationship between GoPro and Red Bull.
 Both have established themselves as lifestyle brands – in particular, a lifestyle that’s action-packed, adventurous, fearless, and usually pretty extreme.
 The biggest collaboration stunt they’ve done was “Stratos,” in which Felix Baumgartner jumped from a space pod more than 24 miles above Earth’s surface with a GoPro strapped to his head.

 Multiple app monetization options are available.
 The decision of which one to implement should depend on the company’s business model.
 While the ROI on your app investment should be positive, you mustn’t become captive to short-term app monetization goals.
 App growth will come in no time, just focus on what truly matters.